ct-report/NO/README.md

 According to FHI public stats, the number of active users as of 5 May 2020 is 749365.
 Only 32711 are using the app in 'partial activation' mode.

+**On June 15th the Norwegian Institute of Public Health (FHI) received a notification from the Norwegian Data Protection Authority (NDPA) imposing a temporary ban on processing personal data collected by the app.**

+**Since June 16th data will no longer be collected from the app.
+Personal data stored in the central database will be deleted as soon as possible.
+Further details [HERE](https://www.fhi.no/en/news/2020/niph-stops-collection-of-personal-data-in-smittestopp/).**

 Play Store | https://play.google.com/store/apps/details?id=no.simula.smittestopp
 -----------|--------------------------------------------------------------------
 Website | https://helsenorge.no/coronavirus/smittestopp